cetanu/blistd/README.md

 ## About

-This is a script written in two version, Powershell and Python, which checks each DNS Blacklist to see if your IP has been listed.
+This is a script written in Python which checks each DNS Blacklist to see if your IP has been listed.

 ## Features